paraspell/docs/docs/api/xcmP.md

      - `400`  (Bad request exception) - Returned when query parameter 'currency' is expected but not provided
      - `400`  (Bad request exception) - Returned when query parameter 'currency' is not a valid currency
      - `400`  (Bad request exception) - Returned when entered nodes 'from' and 'to' are not compatible for the transaction
+     - `400`  (Bad request exception) - Returned when query parameter 'amount' is expected but not provided
+     - `400`  (Bad request exception) - Returned when query parameter 'amount' is not a valid amount
+     - `400`  (Bad request exception) - Returned when query parameter 'address' is not a valid address
      - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.

 **NOTE** If you wish to transfer from Parachain that uses long IDs for example Moonbeam you have to add character 'n' the end of currencyID.
 Eg: `currency: "42259045809535163221576417993425387648n"` will mean you wish to transfer xcDOT.